Healthy Trail Mix

 - Candies or pretzels – both high carbs refined treats.

 But luckily, making a healthy trail mix at home is easy and takes only s few minutes.
-This kind of trail mix made of nuts, seeds, and sugar-free chocolate and low-sugar fruits is an healthy option!
+This kind of trail mix made of nuts, seeds, sugar-free chocolate, and low-sugar fruits is a healthy option!

 A healthy trail mix is naturally: